zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 # Project Context

-This research was conducted at:
+This research was conducted within the project:

-**Institute for Intelligent Systems and Robotics (ISIR)**
-Sorbonne University
-Paris, France

-within the project:

 **COLAMIR – Agile Micro-Collaborative Robots for Ultra-Precision Assembly**